KbaHaxor/spring-file-upload-storage/README.md

 * Stores uploaded files in a database.
 * Works with any database that supports JDBC and SQL.
-* Uses a time-to-live mechanism to keep files 'alive'.
+* Maintains files using a time-to-live mechanism.
 * Cleans up expired files automatically.
-(The API also offers lets you delete files manually.)
 * Autoconfiguration for Spring Boot.

 ## Dependencies

 * Required:
   * Java 1.6
-  * Spring 4.1.x (might work with Spring 4.0.x and Spring 3.2.x, but these version are not tested)
+  * Spring 4.0 or higher, specifically these artifacts
+  	* spring-web
+  	* spring-jdbc
+  	* slf4j-api
 * Optional:
-  * Spring Security 3.2.x
   * Spring Boot 1.2.x

 ## Build